jblakeney/sonarrpy/README.md

 # sonarrpy
-A client used for interacting with Sonarr API.
+This is an unofficially supported client for interacting with the Sonarr API.

 Requirements